-The Zoning By-Law may specify minimum lot or dwelling size requirements for conversion.
-To maintain the external character of the dwelling, the Zoning By-Law may also limit the extent of structural additions or changes that would be permitted.
+The Zoning By-Law may limit the number of units that may be contained in a converted dwelling and specify minimum lot or dwelling size requirements for conversion. -To maintain the external character of the dwelling, the Zoning By-Law may also limit the extent of structural additions or changes that would be permitted.